diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ## Extension

-Now it's time to design your own views and their dependencies.
+Now it's time to design your own Schedoscope views and their dependencies.
 For this purpose, you might also want to have a look at the [View DSL Primer](Schedoscope View DSL Primer).

 ### Preparation